Grant Application Instructions

 - The grant request must include the name of the professional-in-residence, contact information to include email, phone number & website (if available) and a complete description of the programs and activities.

 - YOU MUST CONTACT THE PROFESSIONAL-IN-RESIDENCE BEFORE SUBMITTING YOUR APPLICATION TO CONFIRM GENERAL AVAILABILITY AND PROFESSIONAL FEES

-To view sample applications and to see a list of ideas for in-residence programs please click here
+To view a list of In-Residence programs please click the link below.

 - In-Residence Ideas

 - Prior to completing your application on-line, please discuss your grant proposal with your principal, department head or teacher liaison.

 - Any person employed by the West Hartford Board of Education who holds Connecticut Department of Education certification and has direct contact with West Hartford students may apply for funding.

 - Teachers may apply for up to three grants.